jiangyongyuan/spring-strategy-spi/README.md

 #### Introduction

 Spring-Strategy-Spi provide `SPI<Class>` proxy bean . which hold the multiple implementations of the `<Class>` interface.
-The multiple strategy bean's key define by the `@SPIName` annotation , here is the example :
+The multiple strategy bean's key define by the `@SPIKey` annotation , here is the example :

 ```java
 @SpringBootApplication